 The holiday season has come and gone, and the end of the year is in sight.
 You know what you need to do now?
 That’s right, you need to sit back and play out a few rounds of solitaire, or maybe get the family together for a night of Texas Hold’em, Slap Jack, or War.
-Whatever your pleasure, Card Playing Day is a chance to wind down from all the kerfluffle of the season by engaging in a card game or three.
+Whatever your pleasure, National Card Playing Day is a chance to wind down from all the kerfluffle of the season by engaging in a card game or three.

-History of Card Playing Day
+History of National Card Playing Day

 Playing cards are thought to have first been introduced to the world in China before spreading across the globe to India, Persia, and ultimately every corner of this… sphere.
 Ok, so that corner thing never has made sense, unless you’re talking about a rectangular playing card, which thankfully we are!
 A whole pack of them in fact.